coderefinery/reproducible-research/_episodes/04-reproducible-envs.md

 #### Reproducibility

-Specifying a single version number of a package is simple, but normally, for increased control, portability and reproducibility, we should use a file (in yaml or txt format) specifying packages, versions and channels needed to create the environment for a project.
+Specifying a single version number of a package is simple, but for increased control, portability and reproducibility, we should use a file (in yaml or txt format) specifying packages, versions and channels needed to create the environment for a project.

-Conda can create this file for you, in one of two ways:
+Conda can generate this file for you, in one of two ways:
 ```shell
 $ conda env export > environment.yml      # exports in yaml format
 $ conda list --export > requirements.txt  # exports in simple text
 ```

-**The environment/requirements file should be tracked in the same repository as the source code!**
+- **The environment/requirements file should be tracked in the same repository as the source code!**

 In the [word-count project](https://github.com/coderefinery/word-count)